guybeckenstein/multiplayer-trivia-quiz/README.md

-# Implementation of a trivia quiz in multiplayer mode
+# Implementation of a multiplayer trivia quiz
 Based on Python networking course